In this article...

 In addition to video calling, many video conferencing software tools provide the option to hold audio-only conversations via voice over internet protocol (VoIP) or private branch exchange (PBX) connections.
 These features provide inexpensive telephone services for just a few employees, or they can scale to thousands of participants on the phone call.

 Like video calls, digital audio calls are limited only by the participants’ internet speeds.
 If several callers attempt to connect to the service at a time, the company’s internet service may not support the load, but most businesses have the bandwidth to support hundreds of simultaneous calls.

-The explosion video meetings over various apps during the COVID-19 pandemic was a boon for internet pranksters and hackers.
+The explosion of video meetings over various apps during the COVID-19 pandemic was a boon for internet pranksters and hackers.
 Zoom and several other well-known conferencing apps fell under scrutiny for security flaws that allowed hackers of all skill levels to recreate the randomly-generated meeting codes and barge in on meetings.
 Such vulnerabilities caused many video conferencing tools to refocus their efforts on security and beef up current offerings, including: